ccsl-usp/modelo-latex/README.md

 There is also a simple and short [cheat sheet](https://gitlab.com/ccsl-usp/modelo-latex/raw/main/pre-compilados/colinha.pdf?inline=false)
 (in Portuguese).

-Besides that, there are lots of comments in the "tese.tex" and other included .tex files about the packages used and things you might want to customize or learn more about.
+Besides that, there are lots of comments in the .tex and .sty files about the packages used and things you might want to customize or learn more about.
 These comments are in Brazilian Portuguese.
 Even if you have some LaTeX experience, you may benefit from skimming the comments, tutorial, and examples, as they include some useful tips.

-You need a reasonably recent working LaTeX installation (TeXLive 2018 works, but we recommend 2020 or newer), including biber and biblatex (among other packages).
-The document may be compiled with "make" or "latexmk" (preferred) and this repo includes a compiled version of it.
+You need a reasonably recent working LaTeX installation (TeXLive 2019 works, but we recommend 2020 or newer), including biber and biblatex (among other packages).
+The example documents may be compiled with `latexmk` and this repo includes compiled versions of them.

 ## FAQ